"There is one thing stronger than all the armies of the

 The Right Time for Organizing

-Although conditions were improving for most people in our country, including persons with disabilities, public institutions were overcrowded and understaffed.
-Parents of children with disabilities began to form their own support and advocacy groups because few supports and services were available in the community.
+While conditions were improving for most people in our country, including persons with disabilities, public institutions remained overcrowded and understaffed, and few supports and services were available in the community.
+Parents of children with disabilities responded to this absence by forming their own support and advocacy groups.

 The Parent Groups and Professional Organizations